Our terms and conditions of sale and use

 Article 4 : Intellectual property rights

-The content of Products (articles, comments, illustrations, and images etc.) is protected worldwide by copyright and, where required, by data protection law where the Publisher is the producer.
+The content of Products (articles, comments, videos, quiz, pools, podcasts, illustrations, and images etc.) is protected worldwide by copyright and, where required, by data protection law where the Publisher is the producer.
 Thus this content may not, under any circumstances, in whole or in part, be copied, represented, loaned, exchanged, or ceded, nor may data be extracted in whole or in part, and/or transferred to another support, nor may the content be altered, adapted, arranged or transformed, in whole or in part, other than under the conditions that follow.

 The Customer only has the right to make personal use of the content; any transfer of property rights of any kind whatsoever is excluded, and content may only be reproduced and represented as authorized under the Intellectual Property Code, strictly for personal benefit and professional use, in the sole context of enriching a client file.
 Furthermore, the Customer will refrain from recreating the database or databases, and from rebroadcasting their content, for whatever reason and, more generally, from harming, the Publisher’s rights, directly, indirectly or through third parties, in any way whatsoever.